Forced air heating system guide

 Cons of forced air systems

-It’s important to know all you can about a product before purchasing, especially one with such a significant impact on your home and finances.
+It’s important to know all you can about any considered purchase for your home.
 While forced air systems have many advantages, no system is perfect.
 They do have a handful of their own disadvantages, a few of which are highlighted below.

 - Uneven air distribution can occur – Forced air systems rely on ducts and vents to distribute air into the rooms of your home.
-If these vents are blocked — for example, by furniture, interior design elements, or poor vent placement obstructing the airflow — rooms may heat unevenly.
+If these vents are blocked by furniture, interior design elements, or poor vent placement, rooms may heat unevenly.

 - Can create an unhealthy environment – Without regular furnace filter maintenance, your system could actually spread the kind of airborne particles it is meant to filter out.
-Forced air systems require simple, regular maintenance that not all homeowners want to provide.
+Forced air systems require simple, regular maintenance to maintain the healthiest air possible.

-- Can be noisy – One of the biggest cons for forced air systems is the level of noise they produce.
-Each time the system cycles on, homeowners will hear its fans turning and air being pushed through the vents.
+- Can be noisy – When a home is equipped with an undersized duct system, the noise level of a forced air system can be higher than expected.
+When the system cycles on, homeowners will hear its fans turning and air being pushed through the vents.
+If this occurs, have your duct system inspected by an HVAC professional.

 Forced air system FAQs

-The main difference between central and forced air is that forced air is any heating or cooling system using ducts and vents to bring temperature-controlled air into a building.
+The main difference between central and forced air is that forced air circulates air within a building, conditions the air, and supplies the conditioned air back into the building.
 Central air applies only to cooling systems and actually uses forced air systems to transport air through ducts and vents.
 Sometimes people use the terms forced-air and central air interchangeably.

-Forced air systems are the most common home heating option, and often runs off natural gas, propane or oil.
+Forced air systems are the most common home heating option and often run off natural gas, propane, or oil.
 The system takes cold air in through a return vent to the furnace where the air is heated by burning fuel.
 The air is then sent back through additional ducts using a blower and dispersed throughout a building.